avrilcoghlan/LittleBookofRBioinformatics/src/revisionexercises1.rst

 Q7.
 ---
 How many protein sequences from rabies virus are there in the NCBI Protein database?
+    You must search for these sequences via the NCBI website, as it's not possible to do this search using SeqinR.
     Note: rabies virus is the virus responsible for `rabies <http://www.who.int/rabies/en/>`_, which is classified by the WHO as a neglected tropical disease.